meetec/rl-swarm/README.md

 - **Issues on VMs/VPSs?**

     - **How do I access the login screen if I'm running in a VM?**: port forwarding.
-Add this SSH flag: `-L 3000:localhost:3000` when connecting to your VM.
+Add this SSH flag: `-L ${MODAL_PORT:-3000}:localhost:${MODAL_PORT:-3000}` when connecting to your VM.
 E.g. `gcloud compute ssh --zone "us-central1-a" [your-vm] --project [your-project] -- -L 3000:localhost:3000`.
+If you changed the modal port via `MODAL_PORT` environment variable, replace `3000` with that port.
 Note, some VPSs may not work with `rl-swarm`.
 Check the Gensyn [discord](https://discord.gg/AdnyWNzXh5) for up-to-date information on this.

     - **Disconnection/general issues**: If you are tunneling to a VM and suffer a broken pipe, you will likely encounter OOM errors or unexpected behaviour the first time you relaunch the script.
 If you `control + c` and kill the script it should spin down all background processes.
 Restart the script and everything should function normally.